dolphindb/api-cplusplus/README.md

 }
 ```

-##### 7.3.3 `void PollingClient::unsubscribe(string host, int port, string tableName, string actionName = DEFAULT_ACTION_NAME);`
+##### 2.3.3 `void PollingClient::unsubscribe(string host, int port, string tableName, string actionName = DEFAULT_ACTION_NAME);`

 Unsubscribe a topic if already subscribed.

 ###### Parameters

-- `host`: hostname of the server
+- `host`: the hostname of the server.
-- `port`: port number of the server
+- `port`: the port number of the server.
 - `tableName`: a string indicating the name of the shared streaming table on the server.
 - `actionName`: a string indicating the name assigned to the subscription task.
-It can have letters, digits and underscores.
+It can have letters, digits, and underscores.